 Those who have been successful in obtaining federal clerkships understand the role MC Law played in positioning them for success.

 “Attending MC Law helped me build a connection with my federal judge, who is also an MC Law graduate,” Dickson said.
-“During my interview, he and I were able to discuss and reminisce about our time at the school.”
+“During my interview, she and I were able to discuss and reminisce about our time at the school.”

 “MC Law put me in the best position to achieve my clerkship dreams,” Baldwin said.
 “The faculty and staff supported me at every turn.”